Skip to main content

 print(response)

-Function calling for Non-OpenAI LLMs
+Function calling for Models w/out function-calling support

 Adding Function to prompt